Sairamakula1999/Wallace_Sklansky/README.md

 ## Circuit Design
 Instead of approaching a circuit in a conventional manner, every alternate stage is inverted to remove extraneous inverters which save area by a lot, and the use of Sklansky increases the performance of the circuit by a lot.
 In this, we have tried to get the best of both worlds like min area by decreasing no. transistors and less propagation delay by Wallace with Sklansky parallel prefix adder.
 Here we have only used CMOS based approach, if transmission gate or pass transistor logic are also considered/used then the transistors can be further reduced.

-Partial products are generated using nand gates which decreased no.of transistors required by a lot.
-Using conventional and gate we may require 6(transistors for a single and gate) x 16(partial products)= 96 transistors. but in our approach we may require 16(partial products) x  nand(4 transistors) + inverter(2 transistors) x 5(inverted since they are used for not the first stage after partial products but for a second stage.
+Partial products are generated using nand gates which decreased no. of transistors required by a lot.
+Using conventional and gate we may require 6(transistors for a single and gate) x 16(partial products)= 96 transistors.
+But in our approach, we may require 16(partial products) x nand(4 transistors) + inverter(2 transistors) x 5(inverted since they are used for not the first stage after partial products but for a second stage.
 So, one has to make them inverted again to maintain polarity) = 74 transistors.
 So nearly 22 transistors save in this stage only.
 <p align="center">
 <img src="images/kk.png" width =400 height= 500>
 </p>